agrana/free_personal_stack/QUICK_START.md

 # Quick Start Guide

-This guide will get you up and running with a new project in under 10 minutes.
+This guide will get you up and running with a new project. **First-time setup typically takes 30-60 minutes** depending on your familiarity with the tools and any troubleshooting needed.
+Subsequent projects will be much faster!

 ## 🚀 3-Step Setup